lolokaka99/TimeLens/README.md

   </tbody>
 </table>

-> **Note:** TimeLens-7B is fine-tuned from Qwen2.5-VL-7B-Instruct, and TimeLens-8B is fine-tuned from Qwen3-VL-8B-Instruct.
+> TimeLens-7B is fine-tuned from Qwen2.5-VL-7B-Instruct, and TimeLens-8B is fine-tuned from Qwen3-VL-8B-Instruct.

+> [!NOTE]
+> For detailed comparison with other models, please refer to the 🏆 [Leaderboard](https://timelens-arc-lab.github.io/#leaderboard).

 ## 📊 Evaluation on TimeLens-Bench